 Culture conditions— Each static culture during the experiment included an aquarium pump to ensure adequate water motion.
 The continuous stirring allowed gas exchange at the water’s surface to keep oxygen levels at >80% saturation .
 The only exceptions were two cultures that dropped to ~70% on one occasion each, due to pump failure.
 The resulting episodes of decreased oxygen lasted less than 8 hr.
 Oysters were fed daily with shell-fish mixed algal diet, and were held in the dark to minimize the influence of shadows on activity (cite).
 Complete water changes were done every three days, and the sides of the culture chambers, and pumps, cords, and tubing were cleaned of any fouling organisms and debris.
 The experimental cultures had lids but were not tightly sealed due to a gap created by the pump power cord, which resulted in minor chemical drift between water changes (Fig. 2).
 Despite this drift, chemical conditions across treatments remained distinct and differed statistically.
-Any mortality of oysters was recorded at the same time as water changes, and shells of deceased oysters were promptly removed from the cultures and discarded.
+Any mortality of oysters was recorded at the same time as water changes, and shells of deceased oysters were promptly removed from the cultures and discarded (< 15% overall mortality in all chambers).

 Before and after each water change during the experiment, we measured seawater temperature, salinity, pH, and dissolved oxygen concentration with a handheld multi-parameter sensor (YSI X).
 In 50% percent of pH measurements, we collected and analyzed discrete bottle samples for spectrophotometric determination of pH (calibrated on the same day with m-cresol dye standards, Easley and Byrne 2015), and used the latter data to translate pH data to the total scale.
 We also collected and immediately froze 250 ml seawater samples before and after each water change for later alkalinity determination.
 We quantified seawater TA in triplicate using a Metrohm 855 Titrosampler, correcting titration acid concentration daily with certified reference materials from the laboratory of Dr. Andrew Dickson (Scripps Institute of Oceanography).
 Finally, we used measurements of seawater TA (µmol kg-1) and pH (total scale) at specified salinities and temperatures to estimate the remaining seawater carbonate system parameters with the seacarb package in the software R (version 3.3.1).
 In our seacarb estimates, we used equilibrium constants from Lueker et al. 2000 (K1 and K2), Perez and Fraga 1987 (Kf), and Dickson 1990 (Ks).
 For simplicity, we refer to the seawater carbonate system in terms of TA, though additional carbonate system parameters vary in conjunction with shifts in alkalinity (Table S1), some of which may influence oyster growth separately from salinity and TA.